Do you know how to help others feel a strong sense of meaning and purpose in the workplace? A key way to do so is serving others through your work.

 Social service to others is one of the keystones of greater meaning and purpose in life, as numerous studies reveal.
 Research specifically on the workplace has found that the same concept applies to work as well as to anything else.
-So I and my fellow Intentional Insights participants are lucky ducks, as the organization by its very nature is oriented toward helping our audience have better lives.
-Furthermore, one of our key principles is to coach and mentor each other, which simultaneously builds social bonds and serves others.

 Let’s say you have a 9-5 job that does not explicitly serve others, what then?
 No worries!
 Every job helps somebody somehow.
 Think about the social value you provide.
 What is it about what you do that helps others have better lives?
 Journal about it, and collect any positive feedback provided from others about your work.
 Take steps to solicit such feedback, since some workplaces don’t have optimal systems to provide it.
 Don’t ask for direct compliments, but ask people for their frank assessment of how you are doing, both your strengths and your weaknesses.
 Look for both formal and informal opportunities to support and coach others in your workplace.